What To Do With Old Driving Licence: Return To DVLA Swansea SA99 1ZW And Shred Your License

 Returning Old Driving Licence To DVLA

-Table 2: Comparison of Return Methods
+Table 2: Comparison Of Return Methods

 | Method | Cost | Security Level | Best For |